 Over the whole AS course students will study the following:

 Through Particles and Radiation many new ideas will be introduced including quarks, antiparticles and quantum concepts such as the photoelectric effect and wave particle duality.
 We will also cover many of the fundamental aspects of Physics.
 Although many topics covered will be familiar from GCSE they are developed further for greater appreciation of the ideas.
 Concepts encountered will be Equations of Motion, Newton’s Laws, Work, Power, Momentum, Hooke’s Law, Longitudinal and Transverse Waves, Refraction, Diffraction and Interference, Current, Voltage, Resistance, Resistivity, AC and Oscilloscopes and much more besides.

-Course Content A Level
+Course Content Year 2

-During the A2 course students will study:
+During Year 2 of the course students will study:

 • Further Mechanics